 - psychological services

-All along the way, caregivers are educated and empowered to make lives work for kids through play.
+All of these experts are trained and empowered to make lives work for kids through play.

 Occupational therapists focus on: